grycap/toscarizer/README.md

 toscarizer tosca --application_dir app --optimal
 ```

-In both cases if some resources are of type ``PhysicalAlreadyProvisioned`` an extra file with the needed information to connect with this resources (IP, and SSH auth data) is needed.
+In both cases if some resources are of type ``PhysicalAlreadyProvisioned`` an extra file with the needed information to connect with this resources (IP, and SSH auth data or MinIO service info) is needed.
 It is expected in the app common_config directory with name ``physical_nodes.yaml``.
-See [here](app/common_config/physical_nodes.yaml) an example of the format.
+See [here](app2/common_config/physical_nodes.yaml) an example of the format.

-### Step6: Deploy TOSCA YAML files
+### Step5: Deploy TOSCA YAML files

 To deploy the TOSCA files generated for the base case use: